Web HostingDecember 16, 2025 199 views

 Practice Reason

-Start DMARC in p=none mode Observe before enforcing
+Start DMARC in p=none mode Observe before blocking

 Monitor DMARC reports Detect issues

-Update SPF when changing services Keep the list up to date
+Update SPF if you change service Keep the list up to date

-Use ~all rather than -all initially More error-tolerant
+Use ~all instead of -all at first More error-tolerant

 Avoid ❌